Gamera vs. Jiger: Legacy

 Gamera vs. Jiger was featured in season 13 (2022) of Mystery Science Theater 3000, a show that has frequently featured Gamera films.
 It was the first new episode featuring a Gamera film since Gamera vs. Zigra in season 3 (1991).

+Ryuta Tasaki who directed the 2006 Gamera film Gamera the Brave, was also inspired from Gamera vs. Jiger and referenced in his movie adaptation (jp) of No.1 Sentai Gozyuger as a scene for protagonists to venture the inside of Tega Sword.